justinformentin/p/content/general/2020-05-26/index.md

 **Naked Shorts**

 Short selling is (essentially) when you bet a stock will go down.
-You sell a stock you don't own by borrowing and immediately selling a stock.
+You sell a stock you don't own by borrowing and immediately selling it.
 You must return this borrowed stock, so you eventually must buy the stock back.
 If the price goes down, you will be buying the stock back at a lower price than you initially sold it for, and so you will make money.
 Conversely, you will lose money if the price goes up.

 The key point here is that you are **borrowing** a stock.